Interpretation & Debate

 Burton Craige Distinguished Professor of Jurisprudence at University of North Carolina School of Law

-The Senate is widely viewed with more disdain and less respect today than it has at any other time in American history.
-It is common to look back upon the nineteenth century as a golden era in which the Senate was widely viewed as the home of great orators and great statesmen— such as Henry Clay of Kentucky—and monumental debates—such as the great debates over protectionist tariffs in 1830 and the Compromise of 1850, which featured memorable speeches by Clay, Senator Daniel Webster of New Hampshire, and Senator John Calhoun of South Carolina.
-Today, few if any people think of any sitting Senators as great orators or great statesmen.
-Today, almost no one expects more from the Senate than the House, which even the Framers had viewed with disdain.
+The Senate has rarely if ever been viewed with greater disdain and less respect than it has today.
+It is tempting to look back upon the First Congress or the nineteenth century as a golden era in which the Senate was the home of great orators and statesmen— such as Henry Clay of Kentucky—and monumental debates—such as the great debates over protectionist tariffs in 1830 and the Compromise of 1850, which featured memorable speeches by Clay, Senator Daniel Webster of New Hampshire, and Senator John Calhoun of South Carolina.
+Today, few if any people think of the Senate as the place to find notable public servants and great compromise.
+Indeed, today, almost no one expects less partisanship and pettiness in the Senate than there is in the House of Representatives, which the Framers worried would be prone to mob rule and intemperate action.

-The Senate’s demise in stature is likely attributable to many factors, but the one that is cited the most is the Seventeenth Amendment.
+The Senate’s demise in stature is likely attributable to many factors.
+The one that is most commonly cited is the Seventeenth Amendment.
 Ratified in 1913, the Seventeenth Amendment replaced the Constitution’s original scheme of having state legislatures choose Senators with the establishment of popular election of Senators.
 Many scholars have argued that this Amendment effectively broke the Senate’s connection to States’ interests and that Senators have ever since increasingly taken State sovereignty or federal overreaching less seriously than they presumably did before the Amendment’s ratification.

 Moreover, there have been great debates since the Seventeenth Amendment’s ratification and great moments, such as the enactment of the landmark 1964 Civil Rights Act, the 1965 Voting Rights Act, and the Clean Air and Water Acts, albeit all at the expense of State sovereignty.
-Whatever the changes wrought by the Seventeenth Amendment might be, other factors apparently have contributed more to the diminution of the Senate’s stature.
+Whatever the changes wrought by the Seventeenth Amendment might be, factors in addition to the seventeenth amendment have contributed to the diminution of the Senate’s stature.
+One such factor, indeed one of great importance, is the sharp rise in partisanship, made worse because of a concomitant decline in mutual respect.
+All too regularly, senators demean each other and witnesses, and witnesses demean senators and each other, based on the political party to which senators and witnesses belong.
+Arguments are increasingly ad hominin rather than based on reason, as the Framers had hoped.
+The Senate was designed with the hope that six-year terms (and their selection by state legislatures in the original Constitution) would result in more deliberative, thoughtful decision-making, but increased partisanship and the rise of both dark money and special interests, such as the cryptocurrency industry, have exerted great influence over campaigns and legislation and rhetoric.

 While the Senate has historically been a place where even important legislative business often got slowed down if not sometimes blocked permanently, it now rarely happens in a way that involves Senate debate or that the public can see.
 This is true even though there is unprecedented coverage of the Senate through C-SPAN and the Internet.
-The opportunity for great debates has shrunk, grandstanding has increased, and the motives of the obstructionists do not always seem noble.
-And the constant coverage of the Senate does not guarantee many people are watching the Senate closely.
-The 24-hour news cycle and the proliferation of Internet news sites have generally made it easier for people to reinforce their political and constitutional views.
+The opportunity for great debates has shrunk, grandstanding has increased, and the motives of the obstructionists rarely seem noble.
+Nor does the constant coverage of the Senate does not guarantee many people are watching the Senate closely.
+The 24-hour news cycle and the proliferation of Internet news sites tend to reinforce the public’s political and constitutional views.
 Even so, most people are probably unfamiliar with the shenanigans in the Senate or do not care, and most people do not, as far as we can tell, tune into Senate debates or follow them closely.

 Whatever one thinks of the Senate, it is almost certainly here to stay—and to stay in its present form.
 This includes the rather archaic configuration in which every State has two Senators, regardless of its size.
 As our joint essay suggests, this scheme is undemocratic and purposely frustrates pure majorities, but it has been an enduring feature of the Constitution from the beginning.
 While this might not prevent the Senate from sometimes endorsing measures that might enhance federal power at the expense of State sovereignty, it continues to frustrate lawmaking generally, which of course was one of the aims of the original design.

-If the Senate, however, has not adequately protected State sovereignty, it has not done it by itself.
-Nothing becomes a federal law, unless the House has agreed, the President signs the bill (or Congress is able to override his veto), and the courts have upheld the measures.
-Similarly, no one becomes an Article III judge, particularly after the scheme adopted by the Senate to frustrate the recess appointment authority, unless the President has nominated that person in the first place and a majority of the Senate has agreed.
-Changing the status quo, in other words, cannot happen unless the branches are in agreement.
+If the Senate, however, has not adequately protected State sovereignty, it has not been alone in doing that.
+The Constitution requires that nothing becomes a federal law, unless the House and the Senate agree, the President signs the bill (or Congress is able to override his veto), and the courts have upheld the measures.
+Similarly, no one becomes an Article III judge, particularly after the scheme adopted by the Senate to frustrate the recess appointment authority, unless the President has nominated that person and a majority of the Senate has agreed.
+Changing the status quo, in other words, cannot happen unless the branches are agree to do just that.
 It will be important to keep that in mind in the years ahead, regardless of whether one favors obstruction or not.
-Controlling one chamber makes obstruction possible, but if there is serious interest in doing anything more than that then there must be coordination, which, even after the ratification of the Seventeenth Amendment, the Constitution rarely makes easy.
+Controlling one chamber makes obstruction possible, but if there is serious interest in achieving anything constructive , there must be coordination, which, even after the ratification of the Seventeenth Amendment, the Constitution rarely makes easy.

-As for whether the Senate has degenerated in stature or quality, the causes remain complex and are not simply the result of the Seventeenth Amendment.
-Among the things that may have been lost and difficult to restore is the civic republicanism—the public spirit or commitment to a common good—so many Founders had hoped to see in the Senate.
+Yet another casualty of the polarization of the Senate and the adoption of the seventeenth amendment is the civic republicanism—the public spirit or commitment to a common good—so many Founders had hoped to see in the Senate.
 Along with that loss, a sense of civility or mutual respect seems, all too often, to be absent in public debates.
 To be sure, we should not over-glamorize our past and over-estimate how much of that spirit ever was a constant or common feature of the Senate; the beating of Massachusetts Senator Charles Sumner on the Senate floor in 1851 is just one example of how that spirit was absent before the Seventeenth Amendment.
-At least, Senators today fight with words and not with weapons.
+At least, Senators today fight with words and images not with weapons.

-It is likely that the fighting in the Senate reflects the divisions within the populace itself.
+It is likely that the fierce disputes in the Senate reflects the divisions within our culture and the populace itself.
 This should not be surprising.
-It is inevitable that, given popular election of Senators, the electorate will choose someone with similar views.
-It is further inevitable that the more intense the divisions, the more difficult finding common ground may be.
-Even so, we should hope it is not asking too much for Senators to be seen at work—that is, to be seen by the public actually engaging with the big issues of the day—and not parliamentary maneuvering reflecting nothing more than petty or partisan bickering.
+It is inevitable that, given popular election of Senators, the electorate will prefer to choose someone with similar views and values.
+It is further inevitable that the more intense the divisions, the more difficult finding common ground becomes.
+Even so, we should hope it is not too late for Senators to be seen by the public engaging with the big issues of the day—and not parliamentary maneuvering reflecting nothing more than petty or partisan bickering.

 Matters of Debate